-Itaúsa S.A.: (Independent Member) Effective Member of the Board of Directors since May 2021; Coordinator of the Sustainability and Risk Committee and member of the Strategy and New Businesses Committee since May 2021.
+Itaúsa S.A.: (Independent Member) Effective Member of the Board of Directors since May 2021; Coordinator of the Sustainability and Risk Committee and member of the Strategy and New Businesses Committee since May 2021 and Member of Related Party Committee since August 2021.
 Industry in which it operates: Holding company.

-Duratex S.A.: Member of the Board of Directors from April 2009 to August 2009.
-Industry in which it operates: civil construction, construction materials and decoration.
+Companies that compose the issuer's economic group: Dexco S.A.: Member of the Board of Directors from April 2009 to August 2009.
+Industry in which it operates: civil construction, construction materials and decoration